EricChagoya/TMT-Ranking-System/README.md

 - Details about the rankings

 ##### graphs.py
-- Makes graphs about Ranks, Points, and Placement for the entire season
+- Makes graphs about Ranks, Points, and Placements for the entire season

  [To Do List and Future Feature Ideas](https://docs.google.com/document/d/1aHgE6YX5nf8FrP0W4hysDb9TuxMNkKI6R7AvGE5YeJI/edit?usp=sharing)